Tysonpower/starlinkstatus/README.md

 ## Linux/Mac
 The script is run by a cronjob on a regular basis; follow the commands below after the download to set it up.
 Replace `~path/to/` with the script's location, and YOURAPIKEY with the key you recieved.
-This example will run the script, including a Speedtest and data from your Dishy, every 15 minutes.
+This example will run the script, including a Speedtest and data from your Dishy, every 8 hours.
 ```
 chmod +x starlinkstatus_client.sh
 crontab -e
-*/15 * * * * ~/path/to/starlinkstatus_client.sh -k 'YOURAPIKEY' -s -d
+0 */8 * * * ~/path/to/starlinkstatus_client.sh -k 'YOURAPIKEY' -s -d
 ```

 ## Windows